lennolemmenss/Project2/README.md

 ### 3. Create a .env File
-Before running the project, you need to create a `.env` file to store your environment variables, such as your MongoDB URI, MinIO endpoint, and Selenium URL.
+Before running the project, you need to change the `.env` file to store your MongoDB URI.

-In the root directory of the project (where the `docker-compose.yml` file is located), create a file named `.env`.

-Add the following environment variables to the `.env` file, replacing the values with your actual credentials and URLs:

 ```env
 MONGO_URI="YOUR_URI"